-A more backward-leaning seated position may for some make it easier to sit in Spike over longer periods of time and can be useful for long distance rides at a lower tempo.
-For some this may feel heavier, as less of the upper body is active in this position, but simultaneously more stable than in the forward-leaning position.
+Placing the seat further down will give the user a more backwards-leaning seated position that puts more pressure on your rear and less pressure on your knees, see figure 5.1.2.
+This may for some make it easier to sit in Spike over longer periods of time and can be useful for long distance rides at a lower tempo.
+For some this may feel heavier, as less of the upper body is active in this position, but simultaneously more stable than in the forward-leaning position, as your weight is distributed more equally between your knees and rear.